TheNightmanCodeth/cirkit-server-core/README.md

 # cirkit_server
-Server for cirkit client in nodejs
+Server for cirkit client in nodejs and electrum.